-Specifically, the Registrant has reported one composition in Section 1.2 of the dossier and this composition identifies as its main constituent the same reference substance as in section 1.1 "sodium aluminium silicate" with sodium sulfate and diiron trioxide reported as impurities.
-From this limited information, due to the inconsistencies in the identifiers of the reference substance, as reported in Section III.A.1, the compositions of the specific stoichiometric ratio(s) and its corresponding phase(s) and form(s) where relevant cannot be verfied.
+Specifically, the Registrant has reported one composition in Section 1.2 of the dossier and this composition identifies its main constituent with the same reference substance as in section 1.1 "Silicic acid, Magnesium salt" with no listed impurities.
+From this limited information and due to the inconsistencies in the identifiers of the reference substance, as reported in Section III.A.1, the composition(s)of the substance manufactured/imported by this legal entity) cannot be established.